 Other clauses that you might need to consider including in a lease agreement, whether it be a renewal or the initial contract, are as follows;

 - If the property happens to be your own home and you intend to move out and lease it for a short period of time, perhaps to travel or for some other reason, you need to ensure you include a clause that states “the property is your Principal Place of Residence”.
 When you intend to move back into your home the tenant is to be given appropriate notice (this may differ from State to State) to vacate.

-So what if you have one of those tenants from Hell and decide you want to take the opportunity at the expiration of the lease to “kick them to the curb”, in order to find someone who’s more likely to look after your asset?
+So what if you have one of those tenants from hell and decide you want to take the opportunity at the expiration of the lease to make them vacate, in order to find someone who’s more likely to look after your asset?